lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 Mpi4py based on MPI-2 C++ bindings.
 It supports almost all MPI calls.
 This implementation is popular on Linux clusters and in the SciPy community.
 Operations are primarily methods of communicator objects.
-It supports communication of pickleable Python objects.
+It supports the communication of pickleable Python objects.
 Mpi4py provides optimized communication of NumPy arrays.

-Mpi4py is included as an extension of the SciPy-bundle modules on taurus for all software environments (scs5, ml, hiera(alpha)).
+Mpi4py is included as an extension of the SciPy-bundle modules on Taurus for all software environments (scs5, ml, hiera(alpha)).

 Please check the SoftwareModulesList for the modules availability.
-The availability of the mpi4py in the module you can check by the `module whatis <name_of_the module>` command.
-The `module whatis` command displays a short information and included extensions of the module.
+The availability of the mpi4py in the module, you can check by the `module whatis <name_of_the module>` command.
+The `module whatis` command displays short information and included extensions of the module.

 The `module spider <name_of_the module>` command